Cancellation problem via locally nilpotent derivations: Introduction

+We note that several authoritative surveys on the Zariski cancellation problem have appeared in recent years.
+In the commutative setting, Gupta \cite{Gu3} provides a comprehensive overview of the classical problem, its historical development, and major breakthroughs, with particular emphasis on positive characteristic phenomena.
+More recently, Huang, Tang, and Wang \cite{HTW} have synthesized the state of the art in the noncommutative and Poisson settings, offering a broad and valuable panorama of results and techniques in those contexts.

+This article aims to provide a unified perspective on the Zariski cancellation problem and its generalizations by tracing the evolution of a single powerful idea: the use of \emph{locally nilpotent derivations} as a tool for establishing rigidity and cancellation.
+We will demonstrate how this technique, born in commutative algebra, was systematically adapted to resolve central questions in noncommutative algebra and further extended to the setting of skew polynomial rings.
+Importantly, we also identify where this methodology breaks down, revealing the boundaries of current techniques and pointing toward future research directions.

-Motivated by the rich history of the commutative ZCP, Bell and Zhang \cite{BellZhang2017} initiated its systematic study in the noncommutative setting.
+The evolution of this methodology began when, motivated by the rich history of the commutative ZCP, Bell and Zhang \cite{BellZhang2017} initiated its systematic study in the noncommutative setting.
 They asked: for which classes of noncommutative algebras $A$, viewed as natural analogues of polynomial rings (e.g., Artin-Schelter regular algebras), does $A[t] \cong B[t]$ imply $A \cong B$?
 A key insight of their work was the successful translation of the LND methodology.
 They defined the noncommutative Makar-Limanov invariant and established a fundamental criterion: if $\ML(A[t]) = A$ (a condition often stemming from $\ML(A)=A$, i.e., LND-rigidity), then $A$ is cancellative.
 This principle has since been applied to resolve cancellation for large families of algebras, decisively settling the noncommutative Zariski problem in Gelfand-Kirillov dimensions one and two \cite{BellZhang2017, BHHV, TVZ}.

 This line of inquiry naturally extends to more general polynomial constructions.
 Given an algebra $R$, an automorphism $\sigma$, and a $\sigma$-derivation $\delta$, one forms the \emph{Ore extension} $R[x; \sigma, \delta]$.
 This leads to the \emph{skew cancellation problem}: if $R[x; \sigma, \delta] \cong S[y; \sigma', \delta']$, does it follow that $R \cong S$?
 This problem, which subsumes the classical case ($\sigma=\operatorname{id}, \delta=0$), was first considered in \cite{AKP} and has seen renewed interest \cite{BHHV,Ber, TZZ}.
 As in the previous settings, techniques based on LNDs and their kernels have proven essential.
 For instance, the noncommutative slice theorem \cite[Lemma 3.1]{BHHV}---a generalization of its commutative counterpart---plays a crucial role in analyzing skew polynomial rings over domains of dimension one.
 However, as we demonstrate through explicit examples, fundamental obstacles emerge in higher dimensions where the classical LND framework reaches its limits.